justinjoco/paxos/README.md

 Use master.py to send your commands directly to the distributed processes.

 ### OS Testing Environment
-Our group used OSX Mojave 10.14.x and Ubuntu Linux to compile, run, and test this project.
+I used OSX Mojave 10.14.x and Ubuntu Linux to compile, run, and test this project.